 You get the idea… all the ‘whys’ reminded me of an inquisitive young child, persistently asking ‘but why?’ until they get a satisfactory answer.
 As I started drawing and painting from a very young age, it makes sense that I might have to connect with my ‘inner child’ to find the true answers, so this line of questioning may be quite effective…

 A Sense of Balance

 So let me try to answer that final Q… Why does it make me feel good?
 Well of course ‘good’ is a positive word, but somewhat bland and vague.
 What I have become aware of over recent years, is that painting gives me a sense of balance, a sense of emotional equilibrium.
-I know this because when I don’t paint for a week or more, I am out of sorts, out of kilter, irritable, frustrated, bored, fidgety, moody, unsatisfied, etc. you name it, it is an all too familiar feeling that I now recognise (even if it takes a couple of days for the penny to drop ‘ooohh…that’s why I feel like that!!’).
-I’m really not sure how I managed during the sporadic art making years (post-fine art degree and prior to the last 10 years of serious art career).
-On second thoughts, those years were spent predominantly having and raising my children so essentially quite a productive and creative time.
+I know this because when I don’t paint for a week or more, I am out of sorts, irritable, bored, fidgety, moody, unsatisfied, etc. you name it, it is an all too familiar feeling that I now recognise (even if it takes a couple of days for the penny to drop ‘ooohh…that’s why I feel like that!!’).
+I’m really not sure how I managed during the sporadic art making years (post-fine art degree and prior to the last 12 years of focused art career).
+Yet those years were spent predominantly having and raising my children so essentially quite a productive and creative time.
 They certainly required plenty of creative energy anyway!
 There were also times when I had the most boring of jobs (out of necessity), which sucked the creative juices right out of me, so I’m happy and thankful to leave those behind.

 A Steady Ship